Corysia/Unity-Oculus-Example/README.md

 ### Set up the Player Controller
 * Delete the main camera.
 * Find the `OVRPlayerController` prefab.
 It's easiest to type `ovrplayer` in to the search field.
-	* Drag and drop it in to your hiearchy.
+	* Drag and drop it in to your hierarchy.
 	* Set the position to `2.5, 1, 0`
 	* Set the rotation to `0, -90, 0`